jvs/knives/README.md

 ## A Five-Player Trick-Taking Game

 Knives is a five-player trick-taking game where players compete to collect stars (points on cards).
-One player becomes the banker and secretly partners with a shadow banker.
+Each hand, one player becomes the banker and secretly partners with a shadow banker.
 The other three players are defenders trying to stop them.

 ## The Deck (32 cards)